rt2zz/joiify/README.md

 * `[]`: Joi.array() - will add children as valid elements, see `Joi.array().includes()`

 ####Objects
+* *Joi Schema*: will return the Joi schema verbatim.
 * `{}`: Joi.object() - will recursively convert children as well
 Objects types have a special `'*'` property that sets special handlers for the object validation:
   * `'*'`: Object with the following possible keys